claire-west/svstudio-manual/docs/ai-functions/auto-pitch-tuning.md

 Executing auto pitch tuning will add pitch deviations to the parameters panel for the currently-selected notes.
 These pitch deviations will be different based on the currently selected voice database, and are based on machine learning analysis of the original voice provider's singing style.

-!!! info "Auto Pitch Tuning can only be executed manually if [Instant Mode](instant-mode.md) is disabled and notes are selected."
+!!! info "Auto Pitch Tuning can only be executed for notes that are set to [Manual Pitch Mode](../advanced/pitch-mode-manual.md)."

 ![Auto Pitch Tuning](../img/ai-functions/auto-pitch-tuning.png)